axonops/axonops-workbench-containers/README.md

 # axonops-workbench-containers
-A project for generating the conatiner images used in AxonOps Workbench
+A project for generating the container images used in AxonOps Workbench

 ***